 - Fisher Urban Scholar Award (Students from the City of Rochester who enroll from public schools, charter schools, or Urban-Suburban programs)

 - Flower City Award (Students from Nassau County, Suffolk County, and out-of-state)

 - Legacy Award

-First-time college students who enroll at Fisher and matriculate in the Wegmans School of Pharmacy after completing no more than two full-time undergraduate years at Fisher may be eligible for a White Coat Award of $10,000 applied toward tuition charges over the fall and spring semesters of their P1 year.
-This is a one-time award.
+First-time college students who enroll at Fisher and matriculate in the Wegmans School of Pharmacy after completing no more than two full-time undergraduate years at Fisher may be eligible for a White Coat Award of $10,000 a year applied toward tuition charges over the fall and spring semesters of their P1 & P2 years.

 Restricted and Endowed Scholarships

 Fisher awards numerous restricted and endowed scholarships, made possible by the generosity of individuals and organizations.
 All applicants for financial aid are automatically considered for scholarships for which they meet the established criteria.

 Tuition Scholarships for Employees of Fisher and Immediate Dependents